 St. Thomas is a 3-hour drive from Toronto.
 I explored the Railway City for two days, checking out its sights and trying out their culinary offerings.

-Here are 9 stops to get a Taste of St. Thomas featuring some of the best places to eat and drink in St. Thomas, and things to do along the way!
+So if you’re looking for where to eat in St. Thomas, here are 9 stops to get a taste featuring some of the best restaurants, places to eat and drink in St. Thomas, and things to do along the way!

 Also Read: Oxford County Cheese Trail in Ontario